eawag-rdm/eawag_snsf_dmp_guide/Eawag_SNSF_DMP_Guide.rst

    :class: admonition-eawag-standard-snippet

-   The data from this project will be shared through the public facing mirror of the Eawag Research Data Institutional Collection, which is expected to go on-line in the first quarter of 2019.
+   The data from this project will be shared through the public facing mirror of the Eawag Research Data Institutional Collection, `ERIC/open <https://opendata.eawag.ch>`_.
 This repository aims at supporting the FAIR Data Principles to the extent possible and provides

    * a persistent identifyer (DOI) for each dataset,
    * a rich set of metadata (compliant with the DataCite Metadata Scheme 4.0),